Male agent discussing to a couple about insurance

 Group Insurance

 For working individuals who are Medicare-eligible, the size of their company will determine who acts as the primary payer.
-If you work for a company with less than 20 employees, Medicare becomes your primary coverage.
-It is important to enroll in Medicare once you turn 65 as multiple coverage plans will lower your out-of-pocket costs.
+Medicare becomes your primary coverage if you work for a company with less than 20 employees.
+It is important to enroll in Medicare once you turn 65, as multiple coverage plans will lower your out-of-pocket costs.

 Disability Insurance

-Individuals under the age of 65 may enroll in Medicare if they have a disability.
+Individuals under 65 may enroll in Medicare if they have a disability.
 Furthermore, Medicare will act as the primary insurer if your employer-sponsored group health plan has fewer than 100 employees.
 If you are no longer working due to disability, Medicare will pay first, regardless of company size.

 End-Stage Renal Disease